 If you are served with an eviction lawsuit, you must timely respond to it.
 Talk with a lawyer right away if you are served with an eviction lawsuit or you get a notice of a lease violation that could lead to eviction.
 (The end of this publication has more information on how to get legal help.)

 *Our publication called Section 515 Rural Rental Housing Evictions also has more information.

 RHS wants landlords, applicants and tenants to try to settle their disputes without going through this procedure.
 If this does not work, you have the right to use the grievance and appeals procedure.
 This is a two-step process.

-Step one: you file a grievance.
+Step 1: you file a grievance.
 Then you meet with the landlord to discuss the matter.

 There are time deadlines for filing a grievance and asking for a hearing.
 If you miss these deadlines, you may lose your right to challenge the landlord's actions.

-You must file a written grievance within ten calendar days of
+You must file a written grievance within 10 calendar days of

 the action you want to dispute OR